BookingBug/dev.bookingbug.com/docs/rest-api/people.md

 ## Update Person

 You can update information of a person.
 The parameters stated below are supported.
-You must be authenicated as an administrator to make this call.
+You must be authenticated as an administrator to make this call.

 ### Parameters
 <table class="pure-table">